MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/advanced-spam-filtering-asf-options.md

 ms.assetid: b286f853-b484-4af0-b01f-281fffd85e7a
 ms.collection:
 - M365-security-compliance
 description: "The Advanced Spam Filter (ASF) settings in anti-spam policies (also known as spam filter policies or content filter policies) allow admins to identify messages that contain specific message properties that are commonly used in spam.
-Depending on the property, ASF detections will either mark the message as spam or high confidence spam."
+Depending on the property, ASF detections will either mark the message as Spam or High confidence spam."
 ---

 # Advanced Spam Filter settings in Office 365